neochiken/Merethic/README.md

 If you use another antivirus program, refer to their steps for adding an exclusion.

+> [!WARNING]
-***If you use Webroot, BitDefender, Norton or Kaspersky, I recommend you stop using these as these programs ***actively*** interfere with modlists even when they are excluded.
+> If you use Webroot, BitDefender, Norton or Kaspersky, I recommend you stop using these as these programs ***actively*** interfere with modlists even when they are excluded.
 Plus, you're wasting your money.***

 ## Setup your Page File
-Skyrim modlists need a large amount of memory to allocate, even if you have large amounts of RAM.
+Skyrim modlists need a large amount of memory to allocate, regardless of how much RAM you have.

 <details>
 <summary>To setup your pagefile:</summary>